-One thing that many couples forget about, or don’t know where to start with during wedding planning, is crafting a personal wedding ceremony that is fun and meaningful.
+If not, you are in good company.
+Most couples don’t know how to craft a personal wedding ceremony that is fun and meaningful.
 So many folks go to weddings and think – oh great I have to sit through a whole hour-long ceremony in order to get to the good stuff!
 But let’s not overlook the wedding ceremony as it can be one of the most creative, personable, and joy-filled parts of the whole wedding shebang.

 Don’t get me wrong, you can totally have a bad wedding ceremony.
 But you can also have a wedding ceremony that speaks to who you are as a couple and is the perfect opening act to your love-fueled, intimate celebration!